 Dyane is a Dressmaker, Textile Artist and Tutor.

 She holds a B'tec in Art and Design - focussing on Textile Art in particular Fashion Design and Batik, then trained in Clothing Manufacture & Management at Jacob Kranmer Collage (Now Leeds College of Art) in Leeds more than 30 years ago.
 Eight years later she took time out to gain a BA(hons) in Environmental Ethics at Wolverhampton University.
 In recent years she took her PGCE for Teaching in the Lifelong Learning Sector at University of Sunderland.

 Over the years she has stitched costumes, cushions and curtains for numerous projects / shows in England, Wales, India & Canada; becoming a company director of Eco-Babes - a cloth nappy company in 1998 until 2006 and Arts Director for Gaunless Valley Creatives CIC since 2015.
 As an artist some of her Batiks with freestyle embroidery have been exhibited in Art Galleries.

 Dyane's Stitch in Time was set up in Norfolk in 2008 and moved back to Durham in 2012.

 By focussing on Repairs & Alterations, she blends her skill in sewing with her interest in the environment with particular focus on waste minimisation.
 She also uses a vintage hand wheel Singer during power cuts and for repairs to vintage clothing.

-On moving to Durham she has become involved with holding a variety of Textile and Art Workshops for children, teens and Adults in the local Community via The Bowes Museum, The Hub, Witham, NeST - Barnard Castle, Evenwood Family Programme, Gaunless Valley Creatives in Cockfield, Colour Your Life, The POD - Bishop Auckland, Auckland Castle, The Forum - Northalerton, UK Sewing Shop - Darlington, Durham Crafty Mums and more.
+On moving to Durham she has become involved with holding a variety of Textile and Art Workshops for children, teens and Adults in the local Community via The Bowes Museum, The Hub, Witham, NeST - Barnard Castle, Evenwood Family Programme, Gaunless Valley Creatives in Cockfield, Colour Your Life, The POD - Bishop Auckland, Auckland Castle, The Forum - Northalerton, UK Sewing Shop - Darlington, Durham Crafty Mums and several schools.

 Recently there has been a resurgence of interest in learning more practical life skills, folk dusting down their sewing machines and wanting to learn how to sew.
 I enjoy working with individuals helping them to learn these essentials, working on personal projects.